LSEG-API-Samples/Article.EMA.CSharp.Posting.ATS/Article_1.md

 ## Visible Publisher Identifier (VIP)

-The customer can also specify the originating data contributor which is called Visible Publisher Identifier (VPI) information with the Post message.
-You can use Visible Publisher Identifier data to identify the user ID and user address for users who post, insert or publish to the ATS server (or Refinitiv Real-Time infrastructure cache).
+The customer can also specify the originating data contributor which is called *Visible Publisher Identifier (VPI)* information with the Post message.
+You can use Visible Publisher Identifier data to identify the user ID and user address for users who post, insert or publish to the ATS server (or the Real-Time Distribution System infrastructure cache).
 Visible Publisher Identifier (VPI) consists of:

 - Post User Id (i.e., publisher ID): which should be an ID associated with the user.
 For example, a DACS user ID or if unavailable, a process id
 - Post User Address (i.e., publisher address): which normally contains the IP address of the application posting the content.
-The EMA Java and C++ APIs accept this value as a long value, so the customer must convert the IP address to a long value.
+The EMA Java, C# and C++ APIs accept this value as a long value, so the customer must convert the IP address to a long value.

 Optionally, such information can be carried along with republished messages so that receiving consumers can identify the posting user.
 The application can set VIP information via the following RTSDK APIs methods: